d11wtq/ctrlp_bdelete.vim/README.md

 ctrlp_bdelete#init()
 ```

 This simply adds a user setting to ctrlp itself.
+If you are already setting
+`g:ctrlp_buffer_func` somewhere in your vimrc, make sure to call
+`ctrlp_bdelete#init()` after that (this plugin won't clobber it, but you may
+clobber the plugin initialization if you change `g:ctrlp_buffer_func` later).

 ## Usage